Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Preliminaries

 where $u_t(\bm{x}_t)$ denotes the velocity field learned by the flow model, and $dt$ is an infinitesimal step along the reverse-time ODE.
 This deterministic dynamics evolves $\bm{x}_t$ continuously in time, producing identical outcomes for the same input and limiting the applicability of test-time scaling methods~\citep{kim2025inference}, which require stochasticity to explore diverse trajectories.
 To address this limitation, recent studies propose that the deterministic Flow-ODE could be reformulated into an equivalent SDE~\citep{albergo2023stochastic,ma2024sit,patel2024exploring,kim2025inference,singh2024stochastic}.
 The resulting stochastic process can be written as:

-where the score function $\nabla \log p_t(\bm{x}_t)$ can be estimated from the velocity field $u_t$ \citep{singh2024stochastic}), and the Brownian motion term $d\bm{w}$ introduces stochasticity at each sampling step.
-This enables LoTTS to naturally apply to Flow-Models.
+where the score function $\nabla \log p_t(\bm{x}_t)$ can be estimated from the velocity field $u_t$~\citep{singh2024stochastic}, and the Brownian motion term $d\bm{w}$ introduces stochasticity at each sampling step.
+This enables LoTTS to naturally apply to flow models.